spendright/scrape-campaigns/README.md

 them before writing them to the database.
 Look at `TABLE_TO_KEY_FIELDS` in `scraper.py` to see the primary key of each table (it's pretty much what you'd expect).

-You don't have to put "campaign" before table names (just `'brand'` would be fine).

 Strings are automatically stripped.